 Measuring Progress: Accountability and Oversight

 Evaluating the effectiveness of Continuum of Care Reform (CCR) is necessary.
 Adjustments to the program can be made if we know what is working and what is not.
 Standardized instruments that can be used to assess successful and unsuccessful implementation strategies are helpful in answering this question.
-Instruments may include county-identified outcomes and methods for collecting baseline data, for administering surveys, for conducting observations, and for analyzing data.
+Instruments may include county-identified outcomes and methods for collecting baseline data, administering surveys, conducting observations, and analyzing data.
 Both qualitative and quantitative procedures may be used to evaluate implementation of initiatives, programs, or interventions.